oj713/Image-Processing/README.md

     * text: give commands to project via console input.
 No displayed image, but provides confirmation/error prompts.
     * script: load a given script file of text commands and execute.
     * interactive: loads the GUI interface that exposes all features of the application through menus.
 Displays the image.

-Please see the USEME for information on how to use the GUI/text-based interface.

 Please see the GUI-screenshots folder for screenshots of the application.